milosponj/chess-combo-cms/README.md

 .NET Core API with PostgreSQL as db.
 Best way to run it is to use a Docker image of Postgresql and provide connection string in appsettings.json

-**UPDATE**: I created a free heroku postgreSQL instance and applied the initial migrations.
-Keep in mind that data from there can ocassionally disappear.
-So if you don't want to create local instance of Postgre add this to your appsettings.json file:

-`"ConnectionStrings": { "DefaultConnection": "Server=ec2-54-247-158-179.eu-west-1.compute.amazonaws.com;Port=5432;Database=dmu8d4tmsuces;username=wegxqxyqnnyusx;password=37c3741d56800fd96c88ccd86750beefe2a18df2f22df4882e21c112187db085;SslMode=Require;Trust Server Certificate=true" }`

 ## Tasks

 - Backend